Family meal times improve behavior in children and youth

 In “The Surprising Power of Family Meals,” author Miriam Weinstein suggests that we “rededicate our eating tables to their primary function when mealtime rolls around.”
 In other words, clear off the bills, homework and children’s art-work.
 The family meal is a time to regroup in a safe setting during a busy day in an “intentional” act.
 Families don’t need to have a special dining room or a rigid mealtime schedule.
 A family meal can be worked in around the schedule of family members and doesn’t need to be served on family china or with table linens.
 It isn’t necessary to plan a time-consuming menu.
 A fast food meal can be shared at the family table and eaten on paper plates with plastic ware, instead of in the car.
 It’s the coming together, face-to-face, that makes the difference.
 Infants and toddlers should always have a place at the table.
 Television and other media should be turned off during the family meal to encourage conversation and limit interruptions.

-Sharing a meal at the family table is one small thing that families can control when raising children.
+Michigan State University Extension notes that sharing a meal at the family table is one small thing that families can control when raising children.
 For the health and well-being of your children and family, reinvent your family table.